Flat Vs Reducing Interest Rate: Which is Better?

 • T is the repayment period

-What are Reducing Interest Rates?
+What is Reducing Interest Rate?

 Since your interest dues decrease with every instalment, this can be a more cost-effective option.